Skip to content

 How long does cocaine stay in your system and alcohol use?

 Alcohol consumption before, during, and after cocaine use is another element that is crucial to cocaine drug testing.
-Unlike most other drugs, alcohol and cocaine interact to form a new molecule called cocaethylene.
-Compared to benzoylecgonine, this chemical has a longer half-life and will remain detectable in the body for longer.
-Cocaethylene takes up to seven days to completely eliminate from a person’s body, provided they don’t use more cocaine or alcohol or dehydrate themselves during this time.
+Unlike most other drugs, alcohol, and cocaine interact to form a new molecule called cocaethylene.
+Compared to benzoylecgonine, this chemical has a longer half-life and stays observable in the body longer.
+Cocaethylene takes up to seven days to eliminate from a person’s body, provided they don’t use more cocaine or alcohol or dehydrate themselves during this time.

 About Cocaine

 Cocaine, sometimes known as Coke, is a potent but short-lived central nervous system stimulant that produces an ecstatic high.
-The effects of cocaine can last anywhere from a few minutes to an hour, depending on how it is used.
+The effects of Cocaine may endure from a few minutes to an hour, depending on how it is used.

 Cocaine’s Growing Drug of Choice Prevalence